ifebles/incidents/README.md

 PS: to run the tests, go to the ./incidents/dev/ folder and execute "npm test" or "npm run test-linux" (only for a linux environment)

+PSS: Errors ocurred when compiling TS code are due to an issue regarding the use of the command "ts-node".
+TypeScript needs the packages @types/core-js@0.9.36 and @types/bluebird installed in order to execute the aforementioned command to run the source files (*.ts).
+These errors can be ignored since they do not affect the resulting files.